 However, if you want to err on the side of caution, talk to a medical professional before you start taking lion’s mane mushroom supplements or including this medicinal mushroom into your diet.

 What Does Lion's Mane Look Like?

 Due to their unique appearance, it’s easy to identify lion’s mane mushrooms.
-When in its prime, the lion’s mane mushroom looks like a white ball covered in shaggy spines.
+When in its prime, this functional mushroom looks like a white ball covered in shaggy spines.

-The spines, which resemble the mane of a lion (hence the name), are short while the fungus is young, but grow to about two inches long when the lion’s mane is ready for consumption.
+The spines, which resemble the mane of a lion (hence the name), are short while the fungus is young, but grow to about two inches long when these adaptogenic mushrooms are ready for consumption.

 As they age, lion’s mane mushrooms discolor and turn slightly yellow.
 If the mushroom is slightly yellow, it's still safe to eat.

 However, once it turns orange, Hericium erinaceus is past its prime.
 If you find an orange lion’s mane, you should leave it on the tree so it can produce spores as it decays.

 When and Where to Forage for Lion’s Mane?

 Lion’s mane mushrooms grow on hardwood trees and dead logs.
 You can find wild lion’s mane growing on hardwood logs and living trees (mostly beech, maple, and oak trees).
 They prefer cooler climates (65-70° F), and their natural habitat is usually a lush forest in the northern part of Europe, Asia, and North America.

 Lion’s mane mushrooms are at their prime in the late summer and fall.
 Therefore, if you plan on foraging, it’s best to do so from August to November.